Best Garlic Roasted Carrots

 Side view of Roasted Carrots in a sheet pan on a white background.

-One of my main goals is finding simple ways to make veggies taste great.
-However I almost feel strange sharing something so simple.
+One of my main goals is to find simple ways to make veggies taste great.
+However, I almost feel strange sharing something so simple.
 But this is how we love to eat our veggies.
 So it’s just too good not to share, even though it’s incredibly simple.

 Ingredients & Substitutions